 In our lifetimes, we have seen some fairly extraordinary pieces of technology rapidly grow and just as rapidly, fade away.
 It’s mostly electronics that are affected this way.
 Beta Max, VHS, cathode ray tubes, floppy discs, compact discs have all virtually disappeared.

 Other technologies are long gone as well.
 As a boy, my parents gave me a 1960s reproduction of the 1897 Sears and Roebuck catalog.
 It was at least three inches thick with hundreds of pages printed on newsprint.
 Everything in the publication, with a few exceptions, had ceased production.

 Obviously, the marketplace is a huge arena where consumers decide what succeeds and what fails.
-While most of technologies from the Sears & Roebuck catalog are long gone, there are few things that are little changed.
+While most of the technologies from the Sears & Roebuck catalog are long gone, there are few things that are little changed.
 From Bibles to mousetraps, from knitting needles to scissors, some technologies persist.
 Invented in 1963, this includes a crime-prevention strategy developed by the police.
 It’s something people have rarely heard of but still works called Operation Identification.

 Government regulation and seatbelts